KiraDisc/ENC4265portfolio/manual.md

 This manual will walk you through setting up your game properly, using key tools, building a stable load order, and curating a personalized mod list for the best experience possible.
 Let’s turn vanilla Skyrim into something truly legendary.

-## Preparing Your Game
+# Preparing Your Game

-Before installing your first mod, it's crucial to prepare your Skyrim installation properly—think of it as laying the foundation before building a house.
-Modding can push the game far beyond its original limits, so starting clean and organized is key to avoiding crashes, bugs, and performance headaches down the line.

 ### Choosing your version

 First, decide which version of Skyrim you’ll be modding: The Special Edition (SE) or the Anniversary Edition (AE).
 SE is the most stable and widely supported by modern mods, while AE includes additional content that may cause compatibility issues unless you're careful with your mod setup.
 Most mods are dual supported by both version, but some are only supported by one, so picking one version is best.

+### A Fresh Start

+Before installing your first mod, it's crucial to prepare your Skyrim installation properly—think of it as laying the foundation before building a house.
+Modding can push the game far beyond its original limits, so starting clean and organized is key to avoiding crashes, bugs, and performance headaches down the line.
+To do this on Steam, see the following steps:

+1. Log into Steam
+2. Search up your version of choice (editions are sold separately)
+3. Add to cart and check out
+4. Go to your game library and find Skyrim
+5. Select "Install" and follow install instructions

+If you had the game previously installed, you can uninstall and reinstall for a clean slate.

 ### Disabling automatic updates

-A fresh install with no lingering mods or saves is highly recommended.
-You’ll also want to disable automatic updates through Steam to avoid breaking your mod setup unexpectedly.
+Now that you have a fresh install of the game, you’ll also want to disable automatic updates through Steam to avoid breaking your mod setup unexpectedly.
 It’s better to set everything up right the first time than to troubleshoot a messy modded game later.

 To disable automatic updates, navigate to your steam library, right click on the game title and click properties.
 In the open dialogue box click on the updates tab and select "Wait until I launch the game" from the dropdown menu.
 Unfortunately Steam does not offer a definitive way to turn off updates.
 To work around this you will need to use the update option we previously selected, and before launching the title, change your steam status to offline so that the launching isn't detected.